insign/better-lmsys-chat/README.md

 # Better LMArena (lmsys) Chat

-A userscript just to try make the chat a little better and clean
+A userscript just to try make the chat a little better and clean.
+Also blocks annoying startup alerts.

 ## Installation